voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * OpEvent.js - no test
 * OpFeedback.js - no test
 * OpFormDate.js - subform
+    * remove seconds from the display and the picker
+    *
 * OpFormDescription.js - subform
 * OpFormDoneBtns.js - subform
+    * pass in all props so that the button can trigger submit
+    * fix save draft or publish options.
 * OpFormImg.js - subform
 * OpFormLocation.js - subform
     * Factored out AddressLookup component